rangle/ngCourse2/handout/redux/reducers_as_state_management.md

 # Reducers as State Management

-Reducers are simple idea that turns out to be very powerful.
+Reducers are a simple idea that turns out to be very powerful.
 With Redux, you replay a series of events into the reducer and get your new application state as a result.